RISAW1130/pokedex/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The `pokedex` package provides an R interface to search through the
-\[pokedex_data\] for names of Pokemon that have a specific Type.
+The `pokedex` package provides an R interface for the user to search through the pokedex for names of Pokemon that have a specific Type.
 You can also display the official image of a Pokemon you would like to look up.
+The Pokemon data that the `pokedex` package is referring includes all Pokemon that appeared up until the game Pokemon Scarlet and Pokemon Violet (ninth generation).

 ## Installation